 GRAND JUNCTION, Colo.
 (April 2017) - Located in Colorado’s Wine Country, just a few hours west of Denver, Grand Junction sits amid one of the most beautiful outdoor playgrounds in the country.
 In a landscape dramatically different from anywhere else in Colorado, surrounded by rivers, canyons, mesas and mountains to explore, there’s no shortage of activities to enjoy.
 Here visitors will discover some of the best bike trails in Colorado.
 For the kind of cycling fanatic that travels with more than one bike, the far western part of the state offers up a perfect convergence of two-wheel of opportunities.
 From mountain biking along some of the state’s best single track, to road bike rides through the Colorado National Monument, there are fun and challenging trails for all skill levels scattered throughout the area.
 Here are five ways to explore the Grand Junction area via bike:

-Blend Supreme Wines and Incomparable Cycling: New for 2017, At Your Pace Cycling is offering guided day-long bike trips through the Grand Valley, home to 22 wineries and tasting rooms.
+Blend Supreme Wines and Incomparable Cycling: New for 2017, At Your Pace Cycling is offering guided day-long bike trips through Grand Junction, home to 22 wineries and tasting rooms.
 Bikers will pedal down quite country roads soaking-in beautiful farmlands, orchards heavy with peaches and award-winning Colorado wine.
 Guests will enjoy a private wine tasting, tour and lunch at Red Fox Cellars, surrounded by wine barrels, in the heart of a wine production facility.
 The private tour and tasting guide will describe each wine including taste profile, production notes, grape heritage, and food pairing suggestions.
 For those looking to tour on their own, Rapid Creek Cycles offers both cruiser and electric bike rentals, and provides maps with suggested routes and stops.